DVMReady

 Step 1: Application and Credential Review

 The journey begins with your initial application to the ECFVG.
-You will need to submit official transcripts, degree certificates, and proof of identity.
-The ECFVG verifies that your veterinary school is recognized by your home country and that your degree is authentic.
+You will need to submit official transcripts, degree certificates, proof of identity, and records in the format AVMA requires.
+The ECFVG verifies your credentials through the official program process before downstream steps can move forward.

 Requirements and Timeline